mfenner/mfenner.github.io/_posts/2013-11-17-the-grammar-of-scholarly-communication.md

 tags: [markdown, authoring]
 ---

 Authoring of scholarly articles is a recurring theme in this blog since it started in 2008.
-Authoring is still in desperate need for improvement, and nobody has convincingly figured out how to solve this problem.
-Authoring involves several steps, and it helps to think about them separately:
+Authoring is still in desperate need for improvement, and nobody has convincingly figured out how to solve this problem.<!--more--> Authoring involves several steps, and it helps to think about them separately:

 * **Writing**.
 Manuscript writing, including formatting, collaborative authoring
 * **Submission**.
 Formatting a manuscript according to a publisher's author guidelines, and handing it over to a publishing platform